FindMySchool LogoFindMySchool

 There is also a strong social justice thread.
 The trust and school leadership frame education as the route to addressing disadvantage, and that ambition shapes decisions about curriculum priorities, reading support, and careers guidance.
 In day-to-day terms, this tends to translate into targeted intervention for students who need it most, and a culture that places weight on persistence and attendance as non-negotiables.

 On headline GCSE performance measures, the picture is currently challenging.
-The school’s Attainment 8 score is 32.1, and Progress 8 is -1.31.
+In the 2024-25 / 2025 dataset, the school’s Attainment 8 score is 36.7, and Progress 8 is -1.31.
 These figures indicate that, on average, students are leaving with lower outcomes than many schools nationally, and that progress from prior attainment is significantly below average.
-(All performance measures quoted here are drawn from the provided dataset.)

 The most useful context is the trajectory described by Ofsted.
 The school has made curriculum changes and strengthened its offer, but the impact has not yet fully translated into consistently strong achievement across subjects.
 The inspection narrative links weaker outcomes to weaknesses in the previous curriculum, uneven curriculum clarity in some subjects, and low attendance.